red-collar-official/flutter_kore/packages/umvvm/doc/di.md

   late final testModule = connectModule<TestModule>();

-  void somFunction() {
+  void someFunction() {
-    testModile.postInteractor.loadPost();
+    testModule.postInteractor.loadPost();
   }
 }
 ```

-### Utility functions
+### Utility Functions

-You also can enable runtime check for cyclic dependencies with <b>instances.checkForCyclicDependencies</b> flag.
+You can also enable runtime check for cyclic dependencies with the `instances.checkForCyclicDependencies` flag.
 This flag is false by default.

-It is recommended to allow only in debug or stage modes.
+It is recommended to enable this only in debug or stage modes.

-You also can quickly get and use instance and dispose it after automatically
+You can also quickly get and use an instance and dispose of it afterward automatically with `app.instances.useAndDisposeInstance` and `app.instances.useAndDisposeInstanceWithParams`.
-with <b>app.instances.useAndDisposeInstance</b> and <b>app.instances.useAndDisposeInstanceWithParams</b>.

 Here is an example: